MCDC172/MCDC172/README.md

-# 👋 Hi, I’m Maricruz CDC
+# 👋 Hi, I’m Maricruz
 I´m a Physicist (with a Master's in Material Science) pursuing a new career in Data Science!

 I would describe myself as curious, creative and observative.